 Other names : Indraa, Devendra, God Indra, Indra dev, Indra, Indra Story

-God Indra is the chief of the gods/Devas (deities) that reside in Indralok (abode of Indra).There are many different stories available in the ancient literature about the origin of Indra.
-In the Atharvaveda, Indra’s father’s name is said to be Som.
+God Indra is the chief of the gods or Devas (deities) that reside in Indralok (abode of Indra).There are many different stories available in the ancient literature about the origin of Indra.
+In the Atharvaveda, the name of Indra father is Som.
 In the “Shatpath Brahmin”, God Indra is said to be a child of Prajapati and according to the Puranas, he is said to be the son of Kashyap and Aditi.

 In the Dwapar Age, Indra became egoistic and thought himself to be the sole protector of Krishna’s town Gokul.
 Lord Krishna turned the people of Gokul to worshiping the mountain instead of Indra, and then picked up the Govardhan Mountain and used it as a giant umbrella to protect Gokul from Indra’s anger at being dismissed in this way and so punctured his bloated ego.
 Later, Indra worshiped Krishna.